Accepted To UCR: Next Steps

 Step 1: Financial Aid

 You should receive your financial aid award letter a few weeks after you receive your UCR acceptance letter.
 If you do not receive your financial aid letter, check to be sure your California (CA) Dream Act Application and GPA verification were completed by the deadline — and if UCR received them.
-If you’re beginning your UCR academic career in fall 2021, your CA Dream Act and GPA Verification deadline is March 2, 2021.
+If you’re beginning your UCR academic career in Fall 2022, your CA Dream Act and GPA Verification deadline is March 2, 2022.

 Once you receive your financial aid letter, review the amount of tuition that will be covered and the out-of-pocket expenses you'll have to pay for items such as room and board.
-If you need assistance in understanding your award letter, schedule an appointment with Ana Coria.
+If you need assistance in understanding your award letter, schedule an appointment with USP staff.

 Below are common reasons why some students do not receive a Financial Aid award package: